 Child of the United Nations in the establishment of facts on the

-basis of the submission submitted to the latter by Human Rights
+basis of the report submitted to the latter by Human Rights Watch

-Watch in November 2022 on the review of Russia’s compliance with
+in November 2022 on the review of Russia’s compliance with the Convention

 17.4 halt all practices linked to the process of “filtration”,

-unlawful deportation, and forcible transfers of civilians and other
+unlawful deportation and forcible transfer of civilians and other

-protected persons from Ukrainian territories and to release all
+protected persons from Ukrainian territories and release all those

-those that are still in “filtration” points; to ensure that evacuation
+that are still in “filtration” points; ensure that evacuation of

 and consent and with the option of relocating within Ukraine or